Scaryrocker8/JonniesFirstPerson/readme.md

 ![preview](icon.svg)

-# Jonnie's Refined First Person
+# Jonnie's First Person

 *Hey look another first person controller for Godot!*

-I promise this one's good.
+Well this one is mine so it's probably terrible.

 This is a heavily modified fork of Linko's Simple First Person Controller for Godot.

 https://github.com/Linko-3D/Godot-Simple-First-Person-Controller

-I added many QOL improvements, as well as refined things I thought other Godot FPS controllers lacked.
+I added QOL improvements, as well as things I thought other Godot FPS controllers lacked.

 # Things I added